Team-on/works/1_Games/[C++] underwater/README.md

 ﻿# Rogulike

-Рогалик в сетінгу підводного світу.
+Roguelike in underwater settings.
+Fail as game, but used in my other games as engine.

-## Керування:
+## Controls:
- * (← → ↑ ↓) - рух
+ * (← → ↑ ↓) - move
- * Enter - вибір
+ * Enter - choose
- * В меню працює мишка
+ * Full mouse support

-## Фичи:
+## Features:
- * Оптимізація виводу в консоль
- * Ввід мишкою в консоль
- * Як гру я це не закінчив, але частини движка використовується в інших іграх. А саме лог, ввід, вивід.
+ * Optimized console output
+ * Mouse input in console

-## Зроблено на
+## Made with:
  * C++

 ![](readme/img3.jpg)